arianna-axe-paterson/academic-kickstart/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include ...
+bio: My research interests include the Scottish Enlightemnet and Romantic eras, as well as anything within Greek, Etrusacan and Roman Antiquity.

 interests:
+  - Reading
+  - Playing the Guitar
+  - Starting crafts but never finishing them

 education: